fbpx

 Will Spotify add the ability to see who follows my playlist?

-Spotify used to have the ability for playlist creators to be able to see who liked or followed their playlist on Spotify.
+Spotify used to have the ability for playlist creators to be able to see who liked or followed their playlists on Spotify.
 However, an update in March 2013 removed this feature and it has not come back since.

 Although this feature is actually the top most requested feature in the Spotify forums, Spotify officially replied stating that they are keeping the ideas in the “Not Right Now” bin and have no immediate plans to implement this feature.